-As we head into the year 2020, competition among law firms who are competing for business online has never been more fierce.
+As we enter the 2020 year (our 15th year in business providing Internet marketing for law firms), competition among law firms who are competing for business online has never been more fierce than it is now.
 If your law firm advertises and markets your practice online, understanding why and how consumers choose to hire one law firm over others is critical.
-As one of the premier law firm marketing providers in the legal industry, it’s also extremely important to us to try and learn as much as we can about consumer buyer behavior.
+As one of the premier law firm marketing providers in the legal industry, it’s very important to us to try and learn as much as we can about consumer buyer behavior.
 For this reason, we decided to conduct our second study on how consumers choose lawyers on the Internet.

 We had a wide range of participants from around the country that took part in our study.
 It took place over a 2 month period from September to October 2019.
 Some additional information: